 Faith heard noise like flocks of birds.
 “What’s that?”

 When she woke, green haze replaced the darkness.
-She sat on a slender white peak; she felt heavy, and realized the peak was accelerating.
+She sat on a slender white peak.
+She felt heavy, and realized the peak was accelerating upward beneath her.
 Beside her the Heart glared at the green haze with inscrutable intent.
 “Where’s that white wing?” asked Faith.

 “We’re on its tip.”